- Experience the mysterious life of the villages nestled in the palm groves of the Draa Valley, one of the most inhabited areas of southern Morocco

 - Bumbag for carrying your camera and small items whilst riding

 - Headtorch or small torch for moving around camp at night

-- Toilet paper and small plastic bags for taking rubbish away
+- Small plastic bags for taking rubbish away

 In your luggage